Chart Color Schemes

 Educational attainment in South Toowoomba aligns closely with national averages, showing typical qualification patterns and performance metrics

-The area's university qualification rate is 26.8% among residents aged 15+, exceeding the Rest of Qld average of 20.6%.
-This rate also surpasses that of the SA3 area at 23.1%, indicating a strong emphasis on higher education in the community.
-Bachelor degrees are most prevalent at 18.4%, followed by postgraduate qualifications (5.5%) and graduate diplomas (2.9%).
+The area's university qualification rate is 26.8%, higher than the Rest of Qld average of 20.6%.
+This rate exceeds that of the SA3 area at 23.1%.
+Bachelor degrees are most common at 18.4%, followed by postgraduate qualifications (5.5%) and graduate diplomas (2.9%).

 Frequently Asked Questions - Education